netdata/netdata/docs/cloud/visualize/dashboards.md

 You can use text cards as notes to explain to other members of the [War Room](https://github.com/netdata/netdata/blob/master/docs/cloud/manage/organize-your-infrastrucutre-invite-your-team.md#netdata-cloud-war-rooms) the purpose of the dashboard's arrangement.

-By clicking the `T` icon on the text box, you can cycle through font sizes.
+By clicking the `T` icon on the text box, you can switch between font sizes.

 ### Move elements